webqit/webflo/README.md

   }
   ```

-+ The returned object for the root URL - `http://localhost:3000/` - is rendered back to the current running page in the browser.
+  The returned object for the root URL - `http://localhost:3000/` - is rendered back into the current running page in the browser.

-> This is Client-Side Rendering.

-For when your app requires a Progress Web Apps (PWA) capabilities via Service Workers.
+For when your application needs to give an app-like experience (via Service Workers):

-+ The `worker` directory for routing at the Service Worker layer.
+ + The `worker` directory for routing<sup>*</sup> at the Service Worker layer. (<sup>*</sup>This is unique to Webflo!)

   ```shell
   my-app
     └── worker/index.js
   ```

-  Requests are either handled or allowed to flow through.
+  In your route handlers, requests are either handled or allowed to flow through.

   ```js
   /**